ava-labs/ortelius/docs/deployment.md

 | 1 | processed transactions|

 As items are consumed into the indexer the count of processed = 0 transactions decreases.
+*NOTE* It can take a while for tx_pool records to appear on a fresh install.

 # Docker containers

-There are 2 ortelius services, the api/indexer.
+There are 2 ortelius services api and indexer.
-The avalanchego node will be running.
+There will be an avalanchego, redis, and mysql container.

 ```
 # docker ps -a